what is a logline in film?

 A logline is different from a script treatment or a synopsis.

 A strong logline will make someone want to see the film, even if they don’t know anything else about it.
-Crafting an effective logline can be difficult, but it’s worth taking the time to get it right.
+So, it’s worth taking the time to get it right!

 how to write a logline - logline formula